Support Local Resturants

 Stadium Chicken

-Local Tip: Ask for it São Tomé style.
+Ask for it São Tomé style.
 They sometimes soften the flavour for tourists, though it is not especially spicy even at full strength.

 PM Beach is only a short walk away, or a few minutes by moto.
 It is a good place to sit in the evening with your feet over the wall, the tide lapping beneath you, eating what is, in my view, the best chicken on the island.
+If you fancy a drink with it, order it to take away and head over.
+On most evenings, Tyson’s cocktail stand is at the stadium, serving strong local drinks in a lively atmosphere.

 Papa Figo one of the oldest São Tomé Restaurants but falling hard.